LTO-8 is a tape format from the Linear Tape-Open Consortium released in late 2017. It succeeded the LTO-7 version, which launched in 2015.

 LTO-4 again doubled capacity to 800 GB native capacity (1.6 TB compressed) and boosted transfer rates to 120 MBps (240 MBps compressed).
-LTO-4 had 256-bit Advanced Encryption Standard-Galois Counter Mode drive-level encryption.
+LTO-4 also included 256-bit AES-Galois Counter Mode drive-level encryption.

-The consortium has LTO-9 and LTO-10 tape formats in its roadmap, but neither one has been released as of September 2015.
+The consortium has formats in its roadmap up to generation 12 of LTO Ultrium tape technology.
 The projected specifications for each format are as follows:

 - LTO-9: 24 TB capacity (60 TB compressed)

 - LTO-10: 48 TB capacity (120 TB compressed)